LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/The Masked Man.md

 Despite apparently treating [Reymar](Reymar.md) as an ally in the investigation of [the mysterious murders](The Murderer.md), he definitely considers him an outsider and more of a business partner than a friend.
 He shamelessly disrespected [his religion](Nameless Keeper.md) and made sure it was evident that he was enjoying every second of it.

 Simultaneously, Reymar seemingly agrees with [Nathaniel](Nathaniel.md) and considers The Masked Man to be a very suspicious and potentially dangerous individual.
+However, he is rather reluctant to keep pursuing him, having said that The Masked Man had a chance to kill [Infallible](#!Pages/Journal/Organizations/Infallible.md) if he truly wanted to.

 ## Quotes